 The line had planned to split at Angel with one spur heading towards Alexandra Palace via Dalston Junction — and the other spur heading towards Tottenham Hale via Hackney Central.

 The new plans would save a not inconsiderable billion quid would see the split take place further north, closer to Seven Sisters, and from there carry on exactly as originally planned.

 However, it means just one line from Angel, not two — and hence, either Dalston Junction or Hackney Central can have a station.
 Not both.

 The upside is that whichever station is chosen would get double the number of trains per hour as they wouldn’t be split between two stations.

 Each has their own advantages — Hackney is probably better for improving a lack of local transport links, whereas Dalston offers a valuable interchange with the East London Line.

 (Restoring a lost railway curve could theoretically let the East London Line run to Hackney Central though providing a compromise)

 At the other end of the line, there are possible changes at Chelsea

-While most of the views being considered discuss the location of the Chelsea station, with the consultation having identified a possible alternative location further west than originally planned.
+While most of the views being considered to discuss the location of the Chelsea station, the consultation having identified a possible alternative location further west than originally planned.

 However, there’s also some support for not building a station in Chelsea at all, and bypassing the loop it creates to run direct between Clapham Junction and Victoria.